 Now, Flintcreek is a dining destination, while still remaining a uniquely neighborhood spot.
 That's due, in large part, to the food, like their grilled acorn squash with burrata.

 "Some nights I feel like there's one of these on every table in the restaurant, which is cool."

 The vegetable dishes are surprising standouts, but Flintcreek specializes in responsibly raised, premium meats, and those meat-focused mains are simply stunning.
 One favorite, the brined bone-in Moses Lake pork chop.
 The pork gets brined overnight in cider vinegar, mustard and bay leaf, then caramelizes on the grill.
 It's plated over a pool of cheesy heirloom grits, caramelized cabbage and finished with New Orleans-style red-eye gravy.
 Eric calls it one of his favorite dishes ever.

 The perfectly cooked food is part of Flintcreek's appeal, but on this bustling intersection where even now the rebuild continues, this restaurant provides an escape from the frantic pace of city life.

 "Once you hit the door that beeping bus and all that stuff, it just disappears.
-This is just like a world of it's own.
-When you come in you're kind of engulfed in this environment, and then when you leave you're like 'wow I want to go back in there'."
+This is just like a world of its own.
+When you come in you are kind of engulfed in this environment, and then when you leave you're like 'Wow I want to go back in there.'"